• Skip to primary navigation

 • Bring a large pot of salted water to a boil and cook pasta according to package instructions; until al dente.
 Reserve 1 cup of pasta water before draining.

 • While the pasta is cooking, heat a large skillet over medium heat, melt the butter.
 Add the onions and cook, stirring frequently, until softened, for 4 to 5 minutes.
 Add in the garlic and toss for about a minute or two.
-Pour in the entire can of San Marzano peeled tomatoes and crush.
-Sprinkle in the crushed red pepper flakes and add the vodka and cook, stirring frequently, for about 5 to 6 minutes.
+Pour in the entire can of San Marzano peeled tomatoes and the jarred marinara sauce (start with 1/4 cup and add more if needed) and, using a potato masher (or back of a wooden spoon) carefully crush the peeled tomatoes and the mix everything together.
+Sprinkle in the crushed red pepper flakes and the salt and add the vodka and cook, stirring frequently, for about 5 to 6 minutes.

 • Add in the heavy cream and some pasta water (I start with just a couple of tablespoons), stirring to combine.
-Add in the cooked Girelle pasta and toss together until all of the pasta is nicely coated with the vodka sauce.
-Let everything cook through for anther minute or 2.
+Add in the cooked pasta and toss together until all of the pasta is nicely coated with the vodka sauce.
+Let everything cook through for another minute or two.
 Serve and garnish with freshly grated Parmesan and parsley, or torn basil leaves.
 Enjoy!

 Other Pasta Alla Vodka recipes to try: NY Times Cooking adds diced pancetta, Delish.com and Food Network